abhinavgairola/Anomaly_Detection_OTC_Market/README.md

  <li> on <a href="https://jupyter.org"> Jupyter</a></li>
  <li> and in <a href="https://colab.research.google.com">Google colab</a></li>
  <!--<li> Visualization done mostly on <a href="https://plotly.com"> plotly </a></li>-->
- <li> Tweets are downloaded via <a href=https://github.com/twintproject/twint>TWINT</a>.
+ <li> More than 10 million tweets on 1300 different &#36;cashtags are downloaded via <a href=https://github.com/twintproject/twint>TWINT</a>.
 This is because there is no restrictions on the amount of tweets which can be scrapped. </li>
  <!--<li> with some plots on <a href="https://matplotlib.org">Matplotlib</a> and <a href="https://seaborn.pydata.org">seaborn</a> </li>-->
    <!--<li> Machine learning on <a href="https://pycaret.org">Pycaret</a> and <a href="https://scikit-learn.org/stable/"> scikit-learn</a></li>-->
 </ol>